Introduction

 In practice, modern operating systems like Linux have a complicated relationship with memory allocation.
 For instance, as an optimization, most requests for memory allocation are only “virtually” handled: no physical memory is actually allocated until the application tries to use the newly allocated memory.
 Nonetheless, most operating systems aim to provide the illusion that they are allocating memory in the simplistic manner we’ve described.
 Operating systems are master liars.

-Heap-allocated structures like Vec
+Heap-allocated structures like Vec, String, and Box

-to allocate memory as necessary.
+internally call malloc() to allocate memory as necessary.
 This

 means that these structures require operating system support to